Tibinsunny/adventofcode/README.md

             Part 1 Problem  was really  cool😎😎 !!But I somehow missed some key points while solving 2nd Part.So it took me around 35+ Minutes to complete the second part 😛
 - [x] Day 3:-
             Got solutions for both problems with 30 Minute.
+- [x] Day 4:-
+            I started the challenge after 5 Hours.
+Was really busy with some university stuff and assignments.
+But managed to find a simple solution.